An enterprise model is designed to expose a business to a large number of people even if those people don't live in the same geographic area.

 When each enterprise outlet not only looks the same but sounds the same, a customer is almost guaranteed to have a similar experience.

-That said, there are clear benefits that come with adding a little customization to the music mix.
+That said, there are clear benefits that come with adding a little customization to the enterprise music mix.
 Companies that allow for this slight level of variability could experience benefits other companies may not.

-Benefits of Local Control
+Benefits of Local Control for Enterprise Music

 Enterprise businesses spread across many states may have geographic musical tastes that conflict.
 For example, in a piece published in the Huffington Post, a scientist looked at the popularity of music across the United States.
 He found that most states had an outlier band, or a musical group liked more in that state than the group is liked in the United States as a whole.
 For example, he found that people in the South really preferred country music stars like Alan Jackson and George Strait while people up north preferred other artists like Kurt Vile, Jack Johnson, R.E.M., and The Naked and Famous.